Career Development and

 You don't have to be facing a crisis to look for coaching.
 Many people use coaching as part of their ongoing journey of self-discovery to help them work out where they want their life to go, and to build up resilience to face challenges that inevitably come in the future.

 Usually, by the time people are looking for coaching, they are ready.
 Your search is an indication that you are facing a challenge, and are looking for help with your journey.
-If you are not sure whether you are ready, just book the free 60 minute session to find out.
+If you are not sure whether you are ready, just contact me and we can discuss.

 Are you ready?
 I'm ready to help.